 A popular feature for Skype for Business is Call Park.
-Call park is a feature that allows a person to put a call on hold at one telephone set and continue the conversation from any other telephone set.
+Call parking is a feature that allows a person to put a call on hold at one telephone set and continue the conversation from any other telephone set.

 To get a parked call